lowrollr/dominion-axiom/README.md

 dominion-axiom is a platform for users to implement and test their own AI to play the popular tabletop deck-building game Dominion.
 If you are unfamiliar with Dominion, a brief discussion of the game and its rules is on Wikipedia: https://en.wikipedia.org/wiki/Dominion_(card_game).

 ### core-features of dominion-axiom include
-  * the ability to simulate a limitless amount of games and gain access to meaninful statistics
+  * quickly simulate thousands or even millions of games and gain access to meaninful statistics
   * baseline AI schemes to compare your algorithms to
   * a complete game-engine with numerous cards implemented to test with
   * customizable game presets